 - an amount you earn, derive or receive for your own use or benefit, or

 - a periodical payment or benefit you receive as a gift or allowance

-You must report your and your partner’s income for the entire reporting period, including the first and last day, even if you haven’t been paid by your employer yet.
-This is so we can make sure you get paid the correct amount.
+You must report your and your partner’s income, if you have one, for the entire reporting period, including the first and last day, even if you haven’t been paid by your employer yet.
+This is so we can make sure you get paid the correct payment from us.
 If you are overpaid, you may have to pay it back.
-Your partner can report earnings and changes for both of you.
+Your partner, if you have one, can report earnings and changes for both of you.

 When reporting your income, you need to know:

-- your reporting date that was provided to you after you last reported your income.
-You may have also received a notification or reminder by online letter, email or SMS
+- the reporting date that was provided to you after you last reported your income - you may have also received a notification or reminder by online letter, email or SMS, and

 - how much you have earned during the reporting period